SpectivOfficial/live-tour-lab/README.md

 "><img src="https://user-images.githubusercontent.com/13546743/29448371-8d45c700-8420-11e7-9c6c-f6f08981c36c.gif"
 alt="Please both Star and Watch!" width="320" border="0" /></a>

-The repo includes components for navigation, cards, preloading, blending photography and video and much more, easily mixed with your own React VR code.
+The repo includes components for navigation, cards, preloading, blending photography and video and much more.
+Easily add your own React VR code.
 Once done, you define the tour in a separate JSON file, meaning you can use the same all-static code build for many tours:

 <a href="https://livetourlab.com
 "><img src="https://user-images.githubusercontent.com/13546743/29448460-f3eabff6-8420-11e7-90fb-f4dbc7b8b28b.gif"